 - Good: How’s the weather where you are?
 Can I get you some water?
 Need a quick break?

-Transition Statements
+Transition statements

 Use transition statements to make the interview feel human and warm: